NessieCanCode/SlurmComposer/README.md

 This project is licensed under the GNU General Public License version 3 - see the `LICENSE` file for details.

 ## Acknowledgments
-- Slurm Project
+- Slurm Project for providing the base HPC management system.
-- Contributors and maintainers of the used open-source packages
+- Contributors and maintainers of the used open-source packages.